 Therapy Notes is the Electronic Health Record Cadence Psychology Studio uses to document client encounters.
 After scheduling your initial intake appointment, you will receive an email from email@example.com to create an account on the client portal.
 This special link is specifically for you, and should not be shared with anyone else.
 The link will expire 7 days after you receive the email; please create your account as soon as you receive the invitation.
 Once you create an account, you can then complete the intake paperwork that is housed within your client portal.

 Our First Session

 The first session is called an intake session and will last approximately 50-55 minutes.
-During the intake, your therapist will ask questions about what brought you in and what you’re hoping to accomplish through therapy.
+During the intake, we will ask questions about what brought you in and what you’re hoping to accomplish through therapy.
 We will discuss your diagnosis and outline a treatment plan together.
 We will then schedule a follow-up session.

-Follow-up appointments will last about 55 minutes.
+Follow-up appointments will last 50 minutes.
 Clients are typically seen on a weekly basis.
 The most successful clients come to therapy prepared to talk about what they’re going through and are ready to work on what brings them to therapy.

-Throughout your sessions, you and your therapist will check in on your progress and discuss your treatment plan together.
+Throughout your sessions, we will check in on your progress and discuss your treatment plan together.
 We will always strive to collaborate with you on your care.
 Although we may be an expert in mental health, you are the expert on your self.
 Thus, we value your feedback concerning what is most helpful and supportive.

-As you progress, you and your clinician may decide to reduce the frequency of your appointments.
-For clients who are nearing the end of treatment, we are open to booster sessions or monthly check-ins.
+As you progress, we may collaboratively decide to reduce the frequency of your appointments.
+For clients who are nearing the end of treatment, we are open to booster sessions or monthly check-in appointments.
 We also understand that due to busy schedules and finances, we may need to figure out an appointment frequency that works for your life.
 In addition, we welcome past clients back to treatment at any time as we understand managing new seasons of life can often benefit from extra support.